Man who stored Lyra McKee murder weapon jailed for seven years

 However, prosecutors accepted they could not establish whether the defendant would have been aware of the specific history of the firearm.

+As well as handing down the extended sentence, he ordered Sheerin to sign notification requirements under counter-terrorism laws for 15 years.

+Three men are currently awaiting trial charged with the murder of Ms McKee.

-Following the sentencing, the Police Service of Northern Ireland said the investigation into the shooting of the journalist remains “very much active”.
+Following the sentencing of Sheerin, the Police Service of Northern Ireland said the investigation into the shooting of the journalist remains “very much active”.

 Detective Superintendent Eamonn Corrigan said: “Lyra McKee, at just 29 years old, died after being shot in Creggan, in Derry/Londonderry, on April 18, 2019.